Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 The following conditions must be met for it to work:

-2. Having an HDEF section in your DSDT (or a clover fix FixHDA_8000->True)
+2. The presence of the HDEF section in your DSDT (or the clover fix FixHDA_8000->True)

-3. Specify layout in DSDT (or in clover config.plist Devices->Audio->Inject->1,2,28...etc.
-Choose from those specified for your codec above)
+3. Specify the layout in DSDT (or in the config.plist of the clover Devices->Audio->Inject->1,2,28...etc.
+Select from those specified for your codec above)

 4. Put away ALL sound patches (if they were in your config.plist) from the KextsToPatch section